 Grief on Thanksgiving day can happen even when you feel grateful.
 But there are times when you don’t feel that way.
 Grief on Thanksgiving Day is normal if you just lost a loved one or if the day is a trigger for you.
-Most people are planning their holiday meal wrapped around friends, turkey, stuffing and pumpkin pie.
-Perhaps, the only thing you feel like stuffing is your head in the pillow.
+Most people are planning their holiday meal wrapped around friends, turkey, pumpkin pie and stuffing.
+But, perhaps, the only thing you feel like stuffing is your head in the pillow.
 This is GRIEF.
 And for you it’s also grief on thanksgiving day.
 It happens for various reasons.
-You have lost your hopes, dreams or the life you had planned.
+You may be alone, lost your hopes, dreams or the life you had planned.
 If you have lost a loved one to suicide you may not even have the strength to get out of bed, let alone feel like reading this blog!
 But keep reading.
 I don’t want you to feel alone.
 There are others who are grieving too.

-I understand these feelings because I had them in 2005 when my former husband died by suicide in September.
+I understand these types of feelings because I had them in 2005 when my former husband died by suicide in September.
 I was the one to find him dead in our home.
 He had shot himself two times in the head in our basement.
 You can imagine the shock and trauma I experienced from that experience.
 But I am today as a survivor!
 Thanksgiving was around the corner and it was the last thing on my mind.
 I was in a state of shock and maybe you are too.
 I also feel it strongly again since I lost my husband Gerry in 2019.

 You probably wonder if your life or the way you feel will ever get better.
 The answer is YES, if you want it to.
 I believe deep down all of us want it to become better but you just don’t know how to get to that place.
 There are several things you must do that I discuss in my free download guide offered on my website.
 One is to seek help.
 For me, it was the push I needed to get started on my journey of recovery.